derangedhk417/MicroscopeControl/README.md

 # Turn off capture mode.
 microscope.camera.endCapture()

+# Move the stage, but return immediately and call a callback function when
+# the stage finishes moving.

+# This function will be called when the stage stops moving.
+def done():
+    print("Done moving")
+    # Do Something?

+microscope.stage.moveTo(30, 30, callback=done)
 ```

 The `CameraController` class will automatically ensure that everything disconnects properly when it is freed.
 You can do this manually with